 - Fill out form W-7, available in English and Spanish.

 - Present a document that proves your identity, such as a passport or driver’s license.
 You must also attach a completed federal tax return.

 - Send your application by mail or take it to an IRS office or a qualified agent for processing.
 These agents include universities, accounting firms, and financial institutions, such as banks or credit unions.
 In about six weeks, you will receive a letter from the IRS with your ITIN number.

 To know in detail the steps to obtain your ITIN, read here the 5 Steps to complete an ITIN application.

-Getting an ITIN number is a very important step to clear the path to your business future, but this may not be enough.
-Some lenders need to be sure that your business is solid enough and that you will be able to meet your loan obligations.
+Getting an ITIN number is a crucial step to clear the path to your business future, but this may not be enough.
+Some lenders need to be sure that your business is stable enough and that you will be able to meet your loan obligations.
 That’s why registering your business as DBA and opening a business bank account will work in your favor.
 Below we explain in detail the actions that you should take before applying for ITIN loans to finance your business.

 3 Steps to Obtain an ITIN Loan as an Undocumented Immigrant without a Social Security Number